torvalds/linux/Documentation/arch/arm/kernel_user_helpers.rst

 native feature and/or instructions in many ARM CPUs.
 The idea is for this code to be executed directly in user mode for best efficiency but which is too intimate with the kernel counter part to be left to user libraries.
-In fact this code might even differ from one CPU to another depending on the available instruction set, or whether it is a SMP systems.
+In fact this code might even differ from one CPU to aanalther depending on the available instruction set, or whether it is a SMP systems.
 In other words, the kernel reserves the right to change this code as needed without warning.
 Only the entry points and their results as documented here are